Statement of Non-Discrimination

 All employees are expected to comply with this policy.
 All managers and/or supervisors who are responsible for meeting business objectives are expected to cooperate fully in meeting our equal opportunity objectives.

-It is the special commitment of Barron Electric Cooperative to comply with all equal opportunity laws and principals.
+It is the special commitment of Barron Electric Cooperative to comply with all equal opportunity laws and principles.

 Questions or concerns in regard to our affirmative action programs may be referred to Barron Electric Cooperative's General Manager, Dallas Sloan, who has also been designated as the Cooperative's Compliance Officer.